Strong Determinism: A Realistic Example

-The Everettian Wentaculus is the first realistic and simple strongly deterministic theory of the quantum world.
-Given the Initial Projection Hypothesis, we have a simple boundary-condition law that specifies a unique microstate.
-Given also the von Neumann equation, we have a theory that allows exactly one nomologically possible history of the world (multiverse).\footnote{ It is worth briefly explaining the classical counterpart of this postulate: we stipulate that the state of the classical system is given by not a point but the $\rho$ function on phase space that corresponds to what we ordinarily call the ``probability distribution.''
-However, this move makes the classical theory worse, by making it into a many-worlds theory or a stochastic theory.
-In contrast, this move makes the Everettian theory better.
-See \cite{chen2018valia, chen2018NV}.} In contrast, the Bohmian Wentaculus, with W1-2 plus a density-matrix version of the guidance equation, is not strongly deterministic.
+It is non-trivial to find a strongly deterministic and \textit{simple} theory.
+In the Everettian Wentaculus, given the Initial Projection Hypothesis, we have a simple boundary-condition law that specifies a unique microstate of the fundamental world.
+Given also the von Neumann equation, we have a theory that allows exactly one nomologically possible history. \x{In} contrast, the Bohmian Wentaculus, with W1-2 plus a density-matrix version of the guidance equation, is not strongly deterministic.
 In the Bohmian theory, the quantum state is not everything; the initial particle configuration is not pinned down by the Initial Projection Hypothesis.
+In the Mentaculus theory, the Past Hypothesis is a simple boundary-condition law but is compatible with infinitely many microstates.\footnote{The No-Boundary proposal of \cite{hartle1983wave} pins down a unique wave function of the universe.
+It may be another candidate of strong determinism \citep{ChenNature2023}.}